 Come on, 3:15 where are you?
 She thought, staring at the clock that seemed to find enjoyment in passing time in the most agonizingly slow manner.
-If she didn’t know any better, she would swear the minute hand had stopped moving.
+If she didn’t know any better, she swore the minute hand stopped moving.

 The time didn’t really matter anyway.
 Her professor was one of those teachers that thought it was okay to give assignments or explain something important at the very last minute of class.
 It was his sick way of making sure students stuck around down to the last second.

 He wasn’t going to catch her today though.
 There was nothing he could say that would make her stay.

 Pause, what test?

 Her eyes shifted from the clock to him then back and noticed it was 3:14.
 He would say something important when everyone is ready to go.
 The man had Monday to explain this so-called test and he waits until today to do so?